 From that “classic” notion of ODR have developed ever more sophisticated online platforms to handle the unique requirements of conflict created online.
 As Ethan Katsh has said, “the capacity of the Internet to resolve conflict is far less than the capacity of the Internet to create conflict.”
 There is no shortage of conflict or the need for ODR in the e-commerce arena.

-But the most significant development in ODR over the past ten years has been the evolution from classic ODR to the integration of information and communication technology (ICT) into all aspects of conflict engagement.
+But the most significant development in ODR over the past twenty five years has been the evolution from classic ODR to the integration of information and communication technology (ICT) into all aspects of conflict engagement.
 The practice of conflict engagement has evolved to the point that it is no longer useful to think of ODR and ADR as separate pursuits: ICT can and does touch all types of conflict and all types of conflict engagement.

 HSI founder Daniel Rainey is one of the leading ODR educators and practitioners in the world.
 He was one of the instructors for the first university ODR course in the world, and he has developed graduate level ODR courses that, again for the first time in the world, are required as part of graduate degree programs in dispute resolution.
 As a practitioner he has designed ODR systems and he has been the driving force behind the groundbreaking integration of ICT into the dispute resolution processes of the National Mediation Board.
-He continues to work with clients in educational institutions, private industry, and the public sector to bring the advantages that ICT brings to communication, information handling, and group dynamics.
+He continues to work with clients in educational institutions, private industry, and the public sector to harness the advantages that ICT brings to communication, information handling, and group dynamics.

 HSI founder Julia Morelli is an active mediator, with a practice that includes the use of ODR technology in traditional mediation settings (e.g., workplace disputes).